BritClousing/EOSAI/EOSAI/wiki-backup/Main.md

 ### What kinds of strategy games does EOSAI work for?

-EOSAI built for turn-based games where all units can move each turn.
-This is a common design for 4X games (e.g. Civilization, Masters of Orion, etc).
+EOSAI built for turn-based 4X games (e.g. Civilization, Masters of Orion, etc).

-EOSAI is *not* built for real-time strategy games.
+EOSAI is *not* built for real-time strategy games (e.g. Starcraft).
 The AI takes some time to "think" about it's turn.
 It would be nice if EOSAI could (at some point in the future) handle RTS AI, but it can't handle it currently.

 EOSAI is also not built for games like chess where where one "unit" is moved per turn.

+EOSAI does not learn.
+It uses calculations to figure out what it's going to do and contains sub-systems that allow it to perform those actions (e.g. a system for considering hypothetical actions and scoring them so it can choose the best option, a pathfinding system that allows it to plan movement from point A to point B, a combat calculator to decide if it has enough military power to win a battle before committing troops to that plan, etc).

 ## Overview of EOSAI